 The story then continues along the line of extending trust between the characters, and Sheldon shows Amy an aspect of his life he's never told anyone about: a storage locker full of things he has owned and cannot bring himself to throw away.
 Sheldon then reveals that he keeps the collection secret, that it represents a weakness and personal failing, and that he feels shame and embarrassment for his behaviour and way of being in the world.
 Amy does not judge Sheldon for keeping a storage locker full of his things that he cannot bring himself to throw away - and I am quite taken with the idea that for many of us in Western culture, this is how we deal with grief, loss, sorrow when someone we love and care about dies.
-We are not death literate, and we are supposed to live a perfect, clutter-free life (see my last book review), so creating a storage locker of feelings and emotions is a reasonable response to the absence of grief-talk in our contemporary lives.
+We are not death literate, and we are supposed to live a perfect, clutter-free life, so creating a storage locker of feelings and emotions is a reasonable response to the absence of grief-talk in our contemporary lives.

-As is patently evident (this is not a New Thing), one Western cultural response to the currently-being-reclaimed death literacy void has been to annex Eastern cultural norms and practices around death and dying; however there is an odd and inherent reluctance to critically consider / critique non-Western religions and ideas.
+As is patently evident (this is not a New Thing), one western cultural response to the currently-being-reclaimed death literacy void has been to annex non-western cultural norms and practices around death and dying; however there is an odd and inherent reluctance to critically consider / critique non-Western religions and ideas.
 The Mexican Day of the Dead practices have been culturally appropriated by many English-speaking countries for example, as have many Hindu rituals.
 Buddhism - or cherry-picked aspects thereof - have also had an influence on the way many Western people think they should live their lives.
 Buddhist meditation practices, chanting, and religious leaders are often perceived to be somehow more 'right' or 'pure' than those of Western/Judeo-Christian-based religions, however I am not prepared to always embrace the exotic other as good by sheer dint of otherness.
 See here for an example of Buddhist religious frameworks in action for genocide in Myanmar, or think about the inherent gender inequalities sustained by the Dalai Lama's religious framework if you are not sure if you agree with my position.

-Many End of Life Doulas (and current books in our field) are heavily influenced by Buddhist practices and most advocate for "non-attachment", but this position has never made much sense to me - what, after all, is wrong with attachment?
+Many end of life doulas (and current books in our field) are heavily influenced by Buddhist practices and most advocate for "non-attachment", but this position has never made much sense to me - what, after all, is wrong with attachment?
 As an atheist I advocate for telling people you love them, communicating appropriately when someone has said or done something you are hurt or upset by, keeping out of your life the people who will actively harm or seek to damage you, and embracing our life experiences and our feelings.
 I actually consider the entire non-attachment ideal pursued by Buddhists and those allied with that particular religion to be quite damaging insofar as a life free of attachment is A) unattainable, so you are chasing unhappiness (just in a non-capitalist/Western way, but that is perhaps an entire other blog) and B) arguably the antithesis of being alive (so what's the attraction since we are all fiercely alive until we are dead?).

 As we are 'feeling' beings, then attachment pretty much comes with the human experience - and although we might think it extreme that Sheldon Cooper keeps everything he's owned in a storage locker, this is not a bad metaphor for the emotions and feelings we may have for the deceased people and pets in our lives when we are grieving.
 Sometimes we put everything we feel about a person or pet who has died in a special, secret place inside ourselves - so if this is your experience, Congratulations!
 You are human having a human experience.
 In other words, this storage-locker approach can be quite normal.